The field of research on communication interventions is heavily littered with studies that are too small, too indirect, and too riddled with…

 Here, they wrote that the first way of using the fatigue scale came from levels in the small 1993 Chalder paper, and a larger Chalder paper in 2010 was responsible for re-calibrating their approach.
 That 2010 paper didn’t measure fatigue in people in ME/CFS.

-Courtney, in his comments on this point (page 78 of the review), wrote that something else happened early in 2010, too – PACE’s so-called “sister trial”, FINE, published their results:
+Courtney, in his comments on this point (May 2016), wrote that something else happened early in 2010, too – PACE’s so-called “sister trial”, FINE, published their results:

 The FINE trial investigators had found no significant effect for their primary endpoint when using the bimodal scoring system for Chalder fatigue but determined a significant effect using the Likert system in an informal post-hoc analysis.

 The same thing happens, apparently, with the PACE data.
 In 2016, Carolyn Wilshire and colleagues (including Kindlon) published a re-analysis of the data made publicly available after a freedom of information request: